 Lauren Marie Haack, PhD currently is serving as an NRSA F-32 Postdoctrol Fellow at University of San Francisco, California (UCSF).
 Dr. Haack completed her Bachelor’s Degree in Psychology and Spanish at Clemson University under the mentorship of Dr. Eric Muth and Dr. Thomas Britt, her Master’s and Doctorate degrees in clinical psychology at Marquette University under the mentorship of Dr. Alyson Gerdes, and her predoctoral internship in UCSF’s Clinical Psychology Training Program under the mentorship of Dr. Linda Pfiffner.
 Her primary research interests include culturally-appropriate assessment and treatment of childhood ADHD, functional impairment experienced by children with ADHD and their families, and mental health disparities, acculturation, and Latino mental health.
 Dr. Haack’s F32 project focuses on differences between Latino and non-Latino families participating in a school-home behavioral intervention for children with attention and behavior problems.
-Dr. Haack plans to develop cultural guidelines for improving school-home behavioral interventions with Latino families.
+Dr. Haack currently is developing cultural guidelines for improving school-home behavioral interventions with Latino families.
 Other current projects include examining improvements in parental functioning and parent-child interactions following a behavioral intervention for ADHD-I, improving assessment procedures for children with ADHD (including examining predictors of rater-bias in assessment of ADHD symptoms and developing measures to appropriately assess functional impairment related to ADHD across cultures), and investigating the fidelity and efficacy of school-home behavioral interventions for children with attention and behavior problems.
 In her spare time, Dr. Haack enjoys hiking and backpacking around northern California, exploring the countless restaurants and food trucks in San Francisco, and keeping up with her favorite Clemson and Wisconsin sports teams.

 2013-present Ruth L. Kirschstein National Research Service Award (NRSA) for Individual